 About Roman Amphitheatre of Carthage

-Probably built at the end of the first century AD, it is believed to have been able to hold up to 35,000 spectators.
+The Roman Amphitheatre of Carthage was once a major Roman stadium, the ruins of which can be found near modern-day Tunis, Tunisia.
+Probably built at the end of the 1st century AD, Carthage’s amphitheatre is believed to have been able to hold up to 35,000 spectators.

+Unlike other Roman Amphitheatres in North Africa, such as El Jem, the Roman Amphitheatre of Carthage has been mostly lost to ruin.
 A Roman circus near the site was thought to be able to hold at least double the number of spectators but has been all-but-lost to history and there is little if nothing to see.

 Getting to the Roman Amphitheatre of Carthage

 Along the N9 road towards the coast from Tunis, Carthage is reached by car in around 20 minutes.
 Although an easy alternative of reaching Carthage from central Tunis is via local transport.
 The TMG light railway Carthage-Byrsa station is within the ancient site, and there is a daily service running from the early morning until midnight.